Corporate Transparency Act Penalties Explained

 When Do You Need To Submit the Initial BOI Report?

-Companies formed between January 1, 2024, and January 1, 2025, must submit a BOI report within 90 days of receiving a notice that their registration has taken effect.
-The CTA differentiates between actual and public notices, and the following table explains both types:
+The CTA also differentiates between actual and public notices, and the following table explains both types:

-Depending on your jurisdiction, you might receive either or both of these notices.
-If you receive both, the 90-day period starts when the earlier notice is received.
+Depending on your jurisdiction, you might have received either or both types of notices in the past.
+If both were issued, the 30-day period originally started from the date of the earlier notice.

 Keep Your BOI Accurate and Updated

-Avoid Astronomical CTA Penalties by Filing Your BOI Reports Early
+Avoid Potential Penalties by Filing BOI Reports on Time for Foreign Entities

 Avoid Hefty CTA Penalties